bwssytems/ha-bridge/README.md

 ### -Dvera.address=`<ip address>`
 The argument for the vera address should be given as it the system does not have a way to find the address.
 Supply -Dvera.address=X.Y.Z.A on the command line to provide it.
 If a vera is not used, do not set it.
 ### -Dupnp.config.address=`<ip address>`
 The server defaults to the first available address on the host.
-Replace the -Dupnp.config.address=`<ip address>` value with the server ipv4 address you would like to use.
+Replace the -Dupnp.config.address=`<ip address>` value with the server ipv4 address you would like to use as the address that any upnp device will call after discovery.
 ### -Dserver.port=`<port>`
 The server defaults to running on port 8080.
 If you're already running a server (like openHAB) on 8080, -Dserver.port=`<port>` on the command line.
 ### -Dupnp.device.db=`<filepath>`